janantala/beyond-adaptive-web-design/README.md

 ### Input methods

 Adaptive input methods provide alternative way of web application control and extend current approach.
-We have been experimenting to control web applications using voice commands, gyroscope motion and video motion.
+We have been experimenting to control web applications using voice commands, motion detected by a gyroscope or a camera.

 #### Voice commands